 for many scaffolders and for many projects, Monarflex is a great product with which to create temporary weather protection or containment

-Although scaffold shrink wrap sheeting can be supplied in widths up to 12 metres, it is usually supplied as a 7 metre wide x 15 metre long roll (folded 4 times to allow for easier transport).
-The typical price from suppliers is £186/roll for quantities up to 30 rolls and £139/roll for quantities over 30 rolls.
+Although scaffold shrink wrap sheeting can be supplied in widths up to 16 metres, it is usually supplied as a 7 metre wide x 15 metre long roll (folded 4 times to allow for easier transport).
+The typical price from suppliers is £176/roll for quantities up to 30 rolls and £156/roll for quantities over 30 rolls.
 Why 30 rolls?
 Well, 30 rolls is equivalent to around 1000Kg or 1 x full pallet.
 Shrink wrap sheeting is generally supplied in white, 300 microns thickness and flame retardant to EN13501 as standard.

 Shrink wrap sheeting is not tied to the scaffold sheeting using bungee ties but it is secured to the scaffolding by wrapping around a scaffold tube and then heat welding the wrap back on to itself using a shrink wrapping heat tool.
 Rather than covering a scaffolding on a lift by lift basis, a sheet of shrink wrap will typically be dropped 3 lifts (around 6 metres).
 Once it has been secured to the scaffolding and any overlapping sheets have been heat welded together, the entire sheeting is heat shrunk ‘drum tight’, to create a completely sealed skin around the scaffolding.

-From our conversations with scaffolders and contractors, it seems that a typical / realistic price for a roll of ‘mid-range’, flame retardant Monarflex® brand scaffold sheet (such as Scaffband or Stripe) is £110 (including ties) for a 2m wide x 45m long roll (90 square metres) which is equivalent to £1.22 / m2.
+From our conversations with scaffolders and contractors, it seems that a typical / realistic price for a roll of ‘mid-range’, flame retardant Monarflex® brand scaffold sheet (such as Scaffband FR) is £204.97 for a 2m wide x 45m long roll (90 square metres) from Arco here which is equivalent to £2.27 / m2.

-Meanwhile flame retardant shrink wrap scaffold sheeting may be priced at up to £186 for a 7m wide x 15m long roll (105 square metres) which is equivalent to £1.77 / m2.
+Meanwhile flame retardant shrink wrap scaffold sheeting may be priced at up to £176 here for a 7m wide x 15m long roll (105 square metres) which is equivalent to £1.68 / m2.

 The cost of labour to fit Monarflex® or traditonal style scaffold sheeting can be calculated fairly accurately.
 Generally, a scaffolder can install up to 300 square metres per man per day.
 Based on a labour cost of £150 / day, the cost of installing traditional style scaffold sheeting is 50 pence per square metre.
 Although it will be easier to fit if the scaffolding is flush, as traditional style sheeting is hung on a ‘lift by lift’ basis, tubes will protrude through the sheeting at the points where the sheets overlap.
 It won’t be pretty and it won’t provide very effective containment of dust and debris but it does not affect the labour costs too much.